 Estate Planning and Document Preparation

-Estate Administration, Estate Planning Attorney, Estate Planning Lawyer
+Estate Planning Attorney, Estate Administration, Estate Planning Lawyer

 When some people hear the word "estate," they think of an English Tudor home tucked in a beautifully landscaped countryside with horses grazing nearby and a luxury car parked in the circular driveway.
 That's not what we mean.
 Everyone who owns any property at all has an estate.
 Actually, your estate is anything you own: your car, your bank account, or that English Tudor home.
 Estate planning, then, involves planning to take care of yourself and your property, both during your life and after your death.